CompartiMOSS/SPS-Office-365-Saturday-Madrid-2019-WorkShop/spfx-teams-graph/README.md

 - Select WebPart as the client-side component type to be created.

 - Enter __TeamsTagging__ for the web part name, and then select Enter.
-- Enter _Webpart to Tag Teams based on a SharePoint TermSet_ as the description of the web part, and then select Enter.
+- Enter "_Webpart to Tag Teams based on a SharePoint TermSet_" as the description of the web part, and then select Enter.
 - Enter __React__ option for the framework, and then select Enter to continue.

 Despues de unos pocos minutos, tendremos disponible nuestro proyecto spfx base creado.
 Ya podemos pasar a editar nuestro codigo.